 - Use fresh good quality ingredients for best flavour.

-- If adding anchovy, taste before adding salt.
+- If adding anchovy, taste for saltiness before adding more salt.

 - Variations: A few sprigs of rosemary chopped into a gremolata adds a wonderful extra layer of flavour for meat dishes.
 Breadcrumbs will give a crunchy texture and a little grated cheese (Parmesan, Pecorino, etc.), for pastas and soups.

 - It is best eaten fresh, but if you wish to make this ahead, mix with 2 tablespoons of olive oil and keep in a sealed jar in the fridge for up to 7 days.